ashleydavis/the-data-wrangler-blog/_posts/2021-04-10-simplifying-application-deployment-with-doulevo.md

 doulevo init
 ```

-This _create _and _init _commands are interactive and allow you to select the name of the application and to authenticate with the application’s Doulevo backend.
+This *create* and *init* commands are interactive and allow you to select the name of the application and to authenticate with the application’s Doulevo backend.
 The authentication process should be simple and quick, akin to how cloud-vendors provide a command that allows you to download configuration to authenticate with your Kubernetes cluster.

 The type of project (e.g. Node.js) is automatically detected (where possible) and the user is then prompted to confirm the project type or choose an alternative project type.
-The user may also have to enter commands to build, run and test the project (unless they can be automatically detected, for example the command `npm start` and `npm test` used by Node.js).
+The user may also have to enter commands to build, run and test the project (unless they can be automatically detected, for example the commands `npm start` and `npm test` used by Node.js).

 # Configuration